Montejano History, Family Crest & Coats of Arms

 Early Notables of the Montejano family (pre 1700)

 Prominent among members of the family were seventeenth century Spanish writer Román Montero Espinosa; nineteenth century Colombian military officer José Manuel Montoya; nineteenth century Spanish bullfighter Francisco Montes, known as "Paquiro"; nineteenth century Bolivian politician Ismael Montes; nineteenth century Spanish composer Juan de Montes...

 Another 43 words (3 lines of text) are included under the topic Early Montejano Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Montejano family to the New World and Oceana
+Migration of the Montejano family

 Some of the first settlers of this family name or some of its variants were: Francisco de Montejo (1479-1548), who voyaged to America with Pedrárias Dávila.
 He later accompanied Hernán Cortés to Mexico, and became Governor of Veracruz.
 Other early migrants to the New World included Pedro de los Monteros, who sailed to America in 1513.